 Control your truck…..shocks?

-Shocks are an important part of your truck.
-They help keep your tires planted firmly on the ground and your truck heading in the direction you want.
-Without shock absorbers, it would be like driving a 1940s John Deere tractor.
+Shocks are a key part of your truck.
+They keep your tires planted and the truck pointed where you want it.
+Without them, you’d be driving something closer to a 1940s John Deere tractor.

-coil springOf course, the shock isn’t doing all the work for the suspension, the trucks coil or leaf springs take the big hits.
-The shocks do the detail work.
-Every time you hit something on the ground, the wheels move UP to get out of its way.
-Each time your wheel moves up, there is potential that it is not getting the necessary traction to move you forward or steer the truck (especially if your front wheels are not touching).
+The shock isn’t doing all the work — the coil or leaf springs take the big hits, and the shock does the detail work.
+Every time you hit something, the wheel moves up out of the way, and each time it does there’s a chance it isn’t getting the traction to drive or steer (especially if the front wheels aren’t touching down).

-Your shocks are actually experiencing significant movement every time your truck rolls.
-This creates a lot of heat and friction inside the shock.
-Since the shock is filled with oil, heat and friction change the way the oil flows and ultimately the effectiveness of the intended smooth operation.
+Your shocks see constant, significant movement, and that creates heat and friction inside.
+Because the shock is filled with oil, that heat changes how the oil flows and reduces its smooth operation.

 Finned reservoir to increase heat transfer and decrease oil temp.

-Do you want to learn more?
-Are you interested in figuring out the best way to dial your truck in?
-Let us know and we will keep the information coming…..!
+Want to learn more, or figure out the best way to dial your truck in?
+Let us know and we’ll keep the info coming.